Houstonia pusilla Schoepf

 Base of plant.

 Inflorescence - Single flowers terminating long axillary peduncles.
-Peduncles to +2cm long, 4-angled, minutely winged.
-Wings as those of the stem.
+Peduncles to 3.5 cm long.

 Flowering - March - April.